 Nimble AMS Support will need to know the names of the account field and the user field you want to sync.

-In Setup, create a new Field Mapping custom setting record:
+From Community Hub Settings, create a new Field Mapping record:

 Field Example Value Description